nikija/public/content/developers/distributor/widget.md

 List of all supported events:

-- `distributorLoaded` - A website with Distributor was loaded.
+- `distributorLoaded` - The Distributor application was initialized (triggers once per session even with Merchant redirect).
 - `distributorOpened` - The Distributor was opened.
 - `distributorClosed` - The Distributor was closed.
 - `distributorStepDates` - A dates step was displayed.